Application of Stochastic Modeling to Analysis of Photometric Reverberation Mapping Data: Case Study III: Single-Band OGLE Quasar Light Curves

-The simulations in \S\ref{sec:ideal} demonstrate that while it is possible to measure $\ha$ lags using single band photometric RM, the light curves have to be densely sampled with small photometric uncertainties over a long baseline.
-Currently the best data set of single--band light curves is from the OGLE experiment, where quasars behind the Small and the Large Magellanic Clouds~(SMC and LMC) have been monitored with a $\sim 2$ day cadence for over $\sim 8$ yrs in the $I$-band by OGLE--III~\citep{udalski2008} and for $\sim 2.5$ years by OGLE--IV~\citep{soszynski2012, kozlowski2013-1}.
-Most of these quasars were identified by~\cite{kozlowski2011, kozlowski2012, kozlowski2013} in part from candidates variability--selected using the DRW model~\citep{kozlowski2010}.
-As a test application of the one--band photometric RM method, we selected $34$ quasars that have prominent, broad $\ha$ emission lines that lie in the $I$-band, relatively strong variability, and at least $>400$ epochs in OGLE--III.
+The simulations in \S\ref{sec:ideal} demonstrate that while it is possible to measure \ha\ lags using single-band photometric RM, the light curves have to be densely sampled with small photometric uncertainties over a long baseline.
+Currently one of the best data sets of single-band light curves is from the OGLE experiment\footnote{There are still better, regular light curves of small numbers of AGNs~\citep[e.g.,][]{mushotzky2011}, but the broad \textit{Kepler} filter bandpass makes it poorly suited to this problem.}, where quasars behind the Small and the Large Magellanic Clouds~(SMC and LMC) have been monitored with a $\sim 2$ day cadence for over 8 yrs in the $I$-band by OGLE--III~\citep{udalski2008} and for $\sim 2.5$ years by OGLE--IV~\citep{soszynski2012, kozlowski2013-1}.
+Most of these quasars were identified by~\cite{kozlowski2011, kozlowski2012, kozlowski2013} in part from candidates variability-selected using the DRW model~\citep{kozlowski2010}.
+As a test application of the one-band photometric RM method, we selected $34$ quasars that have prominent, broad \ha\ emission lines that lie in the $I$-band, relatively strong variability, and at least 400 epochs in OGLE--III.
 Each quasar also has a shorter light curve from OGLE--IV~($\sim350$ epochs).
 We do not combine the two OGLE campaigns for the same object, but derive two lags separately as a means of checking the results.
 The typical photometric uncertainties of the light curves are $\sim 0.02\text{--}0.04$ mag.